-BH systems are fainter even for the same efficiency due to disc truncation.
+BH systems are fainter even for the same efficiency due to truncation of a disc around the Be-star.

 Lower efficiency can help to explain better why BH/Be systems are rarer than NS/Be.

 Quescent luminosity vs. Orbital period